Florida group charged with attack on police during U.S. Capitol riot

-WASHINGTON, July 8 (Reuters) - U.S. prosecutors have arrested a group of Florida residents and charged them with attacking police officers during the deadly Jan.
-6 siege of the U.S. Capitol, according to court documents made public on Thursday.
+WASHINGTON (Reuters) - U.S. prosecutors have arrested a group of Florida residents and charged them with attacking police officers during the deadly Jan.
+6 siege of the U.S. Capitol, according to court documents unsealed on Thursday.

 Four people from the Tampa Bay area — Olivia Pollock, Joshua Doolin, Joseph Hutchinson and Michael Perkins — were arrested on June 30, prosecutors said.
 A fifth person, Jonathan Daniel Pollock, has not been apprehended.

-More than 535 people have been arrested and charged with joining the attack, an unsuccessful attempt to stop Congress from certifying former President Donald Trump's election defeat.
+More than 535 people have been arrested and charged with joining the attack, an unsuccessful attempt to stop Congress from certifying Democrat Joe Biden’s November election victory over then-President Donald Trump.

-Justice Department lawyers said all of the defendants except Doolin attacked members of the District of Columbia police force on Jan.
+Justice Department lawyers said all of the defendants except Doolin attacked police officers on Jan.
 6, at times using makeshift weapons like stolen riot shields and flagpoles.

 Doolin was charged because he traveled with the group to Washington, but he is not accused of assaulting officers, prosecutors said.
 He allegedly breached the Capitol grounds with zip-tie handcuffs tucked in his belt and a riot-control chemical canister slung over his shoulder.